liffiton/code2tex/README.md

 This would create a PDF named `jsmith.pdf` containing the contents of all `jsmith*.java` files, nicely formatted with syntax highlighting and a separate header for each.

+If you have UTF-8 characters in a filename or within an included file, use `xelatex` in place of `pdflatex` for better unicode handling.
+The output may look better if you have the `lmodern` package installed as well.
+This should work for Latin characters, but non-Latin characters may still render incorrectly within a file listing.

 Wildcards and [brace
 expansion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html)